Kav91/nri-flex-concept/README.md

 ### Installation

 - Setup your configuration see inside flexConfigs for examples
+- Flex will run everything by default in the default flexConfigs/ folder (so keep what you want before deploy)
 - Review the commented out portions in the install_linux.sh and/or Dockerfile depending on your config setup
 - Run install_linux.sh or build the docker image
 - Alternatively use the install_linux.sh as a guide for setting up